best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ```
 ````

-CI is best, as it keeps testing close to version control.
+Use Continuous Integration where possible as it keeps testing associated with version control.

-Where manual testing is carried out, this must be documented to create an audit trail.
+Where manual testing is carried out instead of writing test code, this must be documented to create an audit trail.
 This documentation should include what has been tested and who has approved that it works as expected.

-## Tests are not repetitive
+## Write test code only once

 Where possible, reduce repetition in your tests.
-Repetitive test code violates the "Don't repeat yourself" rule.
+Repetitive test code violates the ["Don't repeat yourself"](./core_programming#dont-repeat-yourself) rule.
-Don't need to be completely DRY, but repetition makes maintenance of test code more difficult and risky (as with non-test code).
+Tests need not be totally singular, but, as with non-test code, repetition makes maintenance of test code more difficult and risky .
 As with functional code, test code is much easier to maintain when it is modular and reusable.

 ```{todo}